-You must have installed the statistiXL Add-in.

-Use the data file "Assets_SofalaEx5_1.xls".
+You must have installed the statistiXL Add-in or use a Analysis Program like SPSS or STATA.
+Use the data file "Assets\SofalaEx5\1.xls".
 The sheets "Assets" and "Assets2" have been extracted from the HH survey for Sofala that they contain the Households and a list of Fixed Assets.
 The indication shows, if the asset is not owned by the Household ("0") or how many items are owned by the household ("Number")

-Call from the menu <statistiXL /Factor Analysis>

-From the different menus choose
+Call from the menu <statistiXL /Factor Analysis> From the different menus choose